Do you feel like your Pinterest strategy isn’t bringing the results you need?

 1: Set up a Pinterest business account

 If you haven’t already, you need to sign up for a Pinterest business account.
+It’s easy to create and 100% free to use.

 Next, you’ll go through a few steps where you’ll give Pinterest some more details about your blog: